I create brand concepts and digital experiences through writing, photography, video, culture and art.

 Living in Amsterdam I found myself surrounded by like-minded people.
 Guess subconsciously I was attracted to them.
 Those bicultural identities intrigued me, they were so similar to me, yet so one-of-a-kind.
 Alternative and always doing their own creative thing, they got me inspired to give them a little space on the internet to showcase how talented they are, what motivates them and the road it took to get there.

-This is a series of stories about the culture, work, and life of young creatives.
+This is a series of stories about the culture, work, and life of not your ordinary 9-to-5 creatives.